ben-manes/concurrentlinkedhashmap/README.md

 $ mvn -P caliper test

 This benchmarks the multi-threaded performance with an expected bound.
-$ mvn -P cachebench test
+$ ant run-benchmarks run-reports (after migration: mvn -P cachebench test)

 This benchmarks the multi-threaded performance without an expected bound.
 $ mvn -P perfHash test